joonarafael/visualpathfinder/README.md

 ## General

 This is a visual pathfinder web application, allowing custom user pixel maps and detailed comparing of different types of pathfinding algorithms.
-Included algorithms are Dijkstra, A\*, and JPS.
+Included algorithms are _Dijkstra_, _A\*_, and _JPS_ (under construction).
+All 3 algorithms support 8-way movement (cardinal directions and diagonals).

 ## Technical overview

 Application built with TypeScript utilizing the React _framework :)_, running on a Node.js server.
-All application logic is calculated on the client machine to safeguard the server.
+All pathfinding algorithms are run on the client machine to safeguard the server.

 Application uses Tailwind CSS for styling and additionally features ready-made UI components provided by the [shadcn/ui library](https://ui.shadcn.com/ "shadcn/ui Homepage").